The Shipping Law Review: Malta

-- International Convention for the Safety of Life at Sea 1974 (SOLAS) (as amended);
+- the International Convention for the Safety of Life at Sea 1974 (SOLAS) (as amended);

-- International Regulations for Preventing Collisions at Sea 1972 (COLREGs) (as amended);
+- the International Regulations for Preventing Collisions at Sea 1972 (COLREGs) (as amended);

-- International Convention on Load Lines 1966 (the Load Lines Convention);
+- the International Convention on Load Lines 1966 (the Load Lines Convention);

-- Torremolinos International Convention for the Safety of Fishing Vessels (as amended);
+- the Torremolinos International Convention for the Safety of Fishing Vessels (as amended);

 These maritime safety regulations are transposed into domestic law through:

-- Merchant Shipping (Ship Inspection and Survey Organisations) Regulations (SL 234.37);
+- the Merchant Shipping (Ship Inspection and Survey Organisations) Regulations (SL 234.37);

-- Merchant Shipping (Accident and Incident Safety Investigation) Regulations (SL 234.49);
+- the Merchant Shipping (Accident and Incident Safety Investigation) Regulations (SL 234.49);

-- Merchant Shipping (Fishing Vessels) (Minimum Health and Safety Requirements) Regulations (SL 234.34);
+- the Merchant Shipping (Fishing Vessels) (Minimum Health and Safety Requirements) Regulations (SL 234.34);

-- Merchant Shipping (Certification of Commercial Yachts and Commercial Cruising Vessels) Regulations (SL 234.45).
+- the Merchant Shipping (Certification of Commercial Yachts and Commercial Cruising Vessels) Regulations (SL 234.45).